Azure-Samples/azure-service-operator-samples/cosmos-todo-list-mi/README.md

    deployed in your subscription, with [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) configured to talk to it.
    The AKS cluster must have [OIDC issuer](https://learn.microsoft.com/azure/aks/cluster-configuration#oidc-issuer) enabled.

-3. The OIDC issuer of the cluster retrieved and stored in an enviornment variable along with the Azure Subscription ID.
+3. The OIDC issuer of the cluster retrieved and stored in an environment variable along with the Azure Subscription ID.
    This can be done with the az cli via:

    ```